 This gorgeous hardcover book is illustrated in exquisite detail by award-winning author and illustrator, Sami Bayly.
 A brilliant companion to The Illustrated Encyclopaedia of Ugly Animals.

-Sami Bayly is a natural history illustrator based in Newcastle, who loves all things weird and wonderful.
+Sami Bayly is a natural history illustrator based in Armidale, who loves all things weird and wonderful.
 She finds the beauty and importance of all animals regardless of their appearance, and hopes to share her appreciation with others.

 Sami's first book, The Illustrated Encyclopaedia of Ugly Animals, won the Children's Indie Book of the Year Award and the Australian Book Design Award for Younger Readers.
 It was a CBCA Honour Book and was shortlisted for an ABIA Book of the Year for Younger Children and longlisted for the ABA Booksellers' Choice 2020 Book of the Year Awards.
 Her second book, The Illustrated Encyclopaedia of Dangerous Animals has been shortlisted for the Children's Indie Book of the Year 2020 and the CBCA Eve Pownall Award, an ABIA Book of the Year for Younger Children and an Australian Book Design Award for Younger Readers.

 To keep up to date you can follow Sami on Instagram: https://www.instagram.com/samibayly/